-APPEL's placements are designed as workplace-based learning experiences, which protect and promote the educational experience of learners.
+APPEL's placements are designed as workplace-based learning experiences, which promote the educational experience of learners.
 The PSI requires that placements be under the remit and supervision of the Schools of Pharmacy.
-In recognition of the need to assure the quality of placements, APPEL's role will include approval and accreditation of training establishments and trainers, quality assurance of placements (including through support and placement visits) and the matching of students to training establishments.
+In recognition of the need to assure the quality of placements, APPEL's role will include approval and accreditation of Training Establishments and Trainers, quality assurance of placements (including through support and placement visits) and the matching of students to Training Establishments.

-"protect and promote the educational experience of learners"
+"promote the educational experience of learners"